- UCAS Code: LN15

 The sessions are thematically linked to the pathways for individualised experience in third year whilst also drawing on the theoretical knowledge developed in MDP 1.
 In order to develop understanding, organisations will deliver a half-day session.
 This consists of a one hour plenary introduction where the company and case study are introduced.
 This is followed by the group sessions where you undertake activities in relation to the case study set by the company.

-Many of the fundamental concepts of marketing are based on an ability to understand consumers and the marketing concept can be implemented more effectively when adequate information about the market and potential consumer behaviour is available.
-Marketing Research and customer information provide a critical input to the planning and development of a company's marketing strategy in relation to marketing communications, strategic marketing and branding.
+Many of the fundamental concepts of marketing are based on an ability to understand consumers and how these concepts can be implemented more effectively when adequate information about the market and potential consumer behaviour is available.

 Management Development Programme 3